mario-gellrich-zhaw/scientific_programming_workshop/README.md

 - Load Data: Read autoscout24_data.csv into a pandas DataFrame.
 - Define the main route for the web application / → index_step_01.html
+- Define routes for each additional .html page (e.g. data.html and questions.html)
 - API Integration: Handle OpenAI queries (POST/GET requests).
 - Generate, extract and execute the Python code provided by the LLM.
 - Testing: Validate functionality using a browser or Postman.